-Sarah turned 18 three days after she stepped onto Australian soil, having given birth, a few days before, to a son.
-On February 10thshe baptised him Joseph Downey, and named Joseph Downey, Quartermaster on the Lady Penrhyn, as his father.
+Sarah turned 18 three days after she stepped onto Australian soil, having given birth, a few days earlier, to a son.
+On February 10th she baptised him Joseph Downey, and named Joseph Downey, Quartermaster on the Lady Penrhyn, as his father.
 She buried her son a few days later.
 A notable beginning for a new life in a new land.

 Governor Arthur Phillip judged Sarah a woman who would make a contribution to the new colony and as a result she was assigned a two-room hut on the east side of the Tank Stream and served as housekeeper to naval officer Lieutenant Faddy.